Morgan Burnett

-Morgan Mark Burnett (born January 13, 1989) is a former American football strong safety.
-He played college football at Georgia Tech and was selected by the Green Bay Packers in the third round of the 2010 NFL Draft.
+Morgan Mark Burnett (born January 13, 1989) is an American former professional football safety.
+He played college football at Georgia Tech and was selected by the Green Bay Packers in the third round of the 2010 NFL draft.
 He also played for the Pittsburgh Steelers and Cleveland Browns.
-He announced retirement in 2021.
-Burnett is now the defensive coordinator for Walton High School's football team.

-High school career
+Early life

 A native of College Park, Georgia, Burnett attended North Clayton High School, where he played for the North Clayton Eagles high school football team.
 He was named Class AAAA first-team all-state as a senior after earning honorable mention all-state recognition at quarterback as a sophomore.
 He made 135 tackles as a senior and six interceptions including three that he returned for touchdowns.

 Burnett was also a four-year letterman in track & field, where he was one of the states top performers in the triple jump.
 He got a personal-best leap of 47 ft, 12 in (14.61 meters) in the triple jump.
 He also competed in the long jump, 400-meters and relays.

 Considered a four-star recruit by Rivals.com, Burnett ranked seventh among safety prospects nationwide.
 He was offered athletic scholarship by a number of high-major schools, including Alabama, Florida, South Carolina, and Georgia, before choosing to attend Georgia Tech on January 10, 2007.